phosphene/spring-boot-session-jersey-test-demo/README.md

 The test framework is RestAssured

-The current minimal test proves that sessions based authentication works but that it uses a cookie strategy rather than a header strategy as is defined in the security config.
+The current minimal test now proves that sessions based authentication works now proves that a header strategy is in place and functional.